 A Viking Ocean Cruises Voyage of a Lifetime

-We were on our Viking Ocean “Into the Midnight Sun” cruise, when we received an announcement from Viking Chairman Torstein Hagen that Viking had been named the #1 Ocean Cruise Line by Travel + Leisure readers in the 2018 World’s Best Awards.
-Viking Ocean Cruises has owned this designation for three consecutive years since its launch in 2015.
+We were on our Viking Ocean “Into the Midnight Sun” cruise, when we received an announcement from Viking Chairman Torstein Hagen that Viking had been named the #1 Ocean Cruise Line by Travel + Leisure readers in the World’s Best Awards.

 Travel + Leisure readers attribute this merit to Viking’s “sophisticated design, stellar service, and cultural programming . . . .”

-Viking Ocean Cruises also swept the #1 spot in 10 out of 12 categories of the 2018 Cruise Critic Cruisers’ Choice awards, including: best overall cruise, value, cabins, service, dining, shore excursions, public spaces, entertainment, fitness & recreation, and first timers.
+Since then, Viking Ocean Cruises has continued to sweep countless additional awards in categories that include: best overall cruise, value, cabins, service, dining, shore excursions, public spaces, entertainment, fitness & recreation, and first timers.

 I sailed on the Viking Star, the first ship in the ocean fleet, for the “Romantic Mediterranean” cruise, shortly after it launched in 2015.
-Now, the world’s newest fleet is destined to become the world’s largest fleet in 2019 when the Viking Jupiter joins its sister ships, the Viking Sea, Viking Sky, Viking Sun, and Viking Orion.
+Today, the world’s newest fleet is the world’s largest luxury fleet with sister ships the Viking Sea, Viking Sky, Viking Orion, Viking Jupiter, and Viking Venus, with the Viking Mars, Viking Neptune, and Viking Saturn on order.

 Viking Ocean sister ships are identical.
 Carrying only 930 guests, they are classified by Cruise Critic as “small ships,” a designation that allows them to cruise shallower waters, sail beneath lower bridges, and reach smaller ports that are inaccessible to larger ships.